Global-Health-Engineering/sitting-UDDT/README.md

 ## Draft Angle for Demolding

-A draft angle of 3$\degree$ on all walls is suggested to facilitate concrete demolding process.
+A draft angle of 3 degrees on all walls is suggested to facilitate concrete demolding process.

 ![](drawings/draft_angle_recommend.png)